-Sauteed zucchini and potatoes.
-Simply flavored with thyme this Zucchini and Potato Skillet is a beautiful Summer side dish.
+Sauteed zucchini and potato skillet.
+Simply flavored with thyme this Zucchini and Potato side dish is a beautiful Summer side dish.
 And a great way to showcase Summer Zucchini.

 Ways To Use Zucchini

 Well it about that time.
 The time of year when Zucchini start showing up.
 They mysteriously appear on your desk at work or on your front step.
 They arrive like Secret Santa gifts.